Arapaima gigas

-Arapaima gigas, also known as pirarucu or simply arapaima, is a species of arapaima native to the basin of the Amazon River.
+Arapaima gigas, also known simply as Arapaima, pirarucu, or paiche, is a species of arapaima native to the basin of the Amazon River.
 Once believed to be the sole species in the genus, it is among the largest freshwater fish.
-The species is an obligate air-breather, so needs to come to the surface regularly to gulp air.

 Taxonomy

-Arapaima gigas was originally regarded as the only species in the genus Arapaima, but the subsequent identification of further species, together with the rarity of specimens and the loss of several type specimens, has led to some uncertainty regarding classification within the genus and the identity of described individuals.
+Arapaima gigas was originally regarded as the only species in the genus Arapaima (monotypic), but the subsequent identification of further species, together with the rarity of specimens and the loss of several type specimens, has led to some uncertainty regarding classification within the genus and the identity of described individuals.
+Recently, some studies have added extra species to the genus due to common morphological features, including Arapaima leptosoma and Arapaima agassizii.
+These speciation events may have occurred due to evidence of "long-distance marine or geodispersal" from similar morphological traits in both fossilized and living specimen within the genus.
+Overall, it is unclear if Arapaima gigas truly is the only species in its genus.